KenKundert/quantiphy/README.rst

 Subclassing Quantity
 --------------------

-By subclassing Quantity you can create difference sets of default behaviors that are active simultaneously.
+By subclassing Quantity you can create different sets of default behaviors that are active simultaneously.
 For example:

 .. code-block:: python